-Once the application deadlines have closed, the Department will review applications.
-First, a long-list of potential candidates is drawn up consisting of all candidates that appear to fulfil all of the essential criteria for the post applied for.
-This may be based on candidates' application covering letters and CVs only.
+Once the application deadline has closed, the Department will review applications.
+First, a long-list of potential candidates is drawn up consisting of all candidates who appear to strongly fulfil all the essential criteria for the post.
+This may be based on candidates'

+application covering letters and CVs only.
 Second, there is a short-listing stage, with selection based on the same materials plus, crucially, reading of candidates' supporting documents (research items).
-If there are a large number of candidates who meet all the essential criteria for a post, the short-listing selection is also based on a review of candidates' ability to meet the desirable criteria, and/or who fulfils the essential criteria better.
-It is normal practice at LSE to short-list up to 4 candidates for a post such as this.
+If a large number of candidates perform strongly on all the essential criteria for a post, the short-listing selection can take into account candidates' ability to meet the desirable criteria, and/or who fulfils the essential criteria better.
+It is normal practice at LSE to short-list around 4 candidates for each post for Assistant Professor positions such as these.

-The final stages of the selection process for short-listed candidates consist of presentations and informal meetings in the Department and interviews with a Selection Committee.
+The final stages of the selection process for short-listed candidates consist of presentations, informal meetings with members of the Department and PhD students, and interviews with a Selection Committee.
+While we expect all these to take place online, we will aim to provide the opportunities for engagement with the Department, which would normally accompany short-listed applicants attending in person.

 Presentations will be approximately one hour long (including questions) and involve talking about teaching as well as research.
 Further details about the presentation protocol and informal meeting opportunities will be circulated closer to the relevant time.